florianschafer/frogspawn/README.md

 ClusteringSettings settings = ClusteringSettings.builder()
   .withMinClusterSize(50)          // Min cluster size
-  .withMinVertexAffiliation(0.1)      // Min affiliation score that a vertex may yield with respect to its cluster .withMinAncestorSimilarity(0.55) // Min similarity score that a cluster may yield with respect to its parent .build();
+  .withMinVertexAffiliation(0.1)      // Min affiliation score that a vertex may yield with respect to its cluster .withMinChildren(10) // Minumum number of children for a cluster .build();
 ```

 Using the default affiliation metric, the vertex score is computed as the fraction of the intra-cluster
 weight of the vertex (also counting descendant clusters) compared to its global weight.
-Similarly, the ancestor similarity is computed as the sum of all intra-cluster weights of its members compared
-to the intra-cluster weight of those vertices within an ancestor cluster.

 Note that the affiliation and similarity settings are always guaranteed to be satisfied: Any cluster will only
 contain vertices whose intra-cluster score satisfies at least the min affiliation criterion.
-Likewise,
-all parent-child relationships are guaranteed to satisfy the similarity criterion.

 For further details and additional options, please refer to the javadocs.